jeffet/commpaper/README.md

 #### Step 1.

 Start VS Code by running the command `code` from the terminal.
-IBM Blockchian extension for VS Code is preinstalled for you in this VM.
+IBM Blockchain extension for VS Code is preinstalled for you in this VM.
 Verify the installation under the Extensions view.
 ![Fabric extension](images/VerifyFabricExtension.png)

 Notice the IBM Blockchain platform icon on the side bar.